Garden lighting guide – how to choose lights for your outdoor space

-Well-planned lighting can really enhance your outdoor space, increasing visibility and creating atmosphere to extend your hours of enjoyment.
+Well-planned lighting can really enhance your outdoor space, increasing visibility in changing weather and creating atmosphere to extend your hours of enjoyment.

 Lighting can make or break your garden, so take time planning exactly what kind of illuminations you want and where.